コンテンツにスキップ

 Photo: Keizo Kioku © MIYANAGA Akko / Courtesy Mizuma Art Gallery

-The place where the items are displayed is inside the room, but the place where the items are displayed is not just one place in the room, but the whole space related to one place of exhibition, so the room where the things are placed.
-The inside of the room, the passage leading to the room, and the balcony outside the room are also used as spaces.
-By using three landscapes in this way, the composition of the work allows the viewer to feel that even more distant landscapes are incorporated into the work without their knowledge.
+The exhibition is in a room, but the exhibition location is not just one part of the room, but the entire space surrounding the exhibition location, so the space used is the room where the items are placed, the passage leading to the room, and the balcony outside the room.
+By using three views in this way in the exhibition, the viewer can unknowingly feel that a more distant view is also incorporated into the work.

-The trunk used in the work is placed on the balcony, and the scenery of the harbor with many ships and people coming and going spreads out in the background. (photo: MAGCUL)
+The trunk used in the work is placed on the balcony, and behind it is a view of the port with many ships and people passing by.
+(Photo: MAGCUL)

 — Personal time accumulated in “things” —

-—A trunk is used as one of the motifs in this work.
-What is your intention behind it?
+- A trunk is used as one of the motifs in this work.
+What is the intention behind this?

-I wondered how I could create a work that would make the viewer think about the time that flows there, and this time I used a trunk as a motif.
-Originally, BankART studio NYK was a warehouse, so the journey started from here, but it wasn't just going out, but there were elements coming in, and I wanted something that felt like that. hand.
-When I came to check it out, there were a lot of palettes piled up outside. .
+I wondered how to create a work that would make the viewer think about the time that flows there, and this time I used a trunk as a motif.
+Originally, BankART studio NYK was a warehouse, so I thought it would be good to have something that would make the journey start from here, but it's not just something that goes out, but also something that comes in.
+When I came to check it out, there were a lot of pallets stacked outside, so I decided to use some of them in the exhibition and created a landscape (= installation) that would give the viewer an image without having to explain a lot of things.

 _MG_0378